MateoCamara/arXiv-LLM-Classification/readme.md

    **Example query:**
    `"cat:eess.AS AND submittedDate:[2014 TO 2026]"`

+   Additionally, you can use platforms like **Web of Science**, whose GUI allows bulk downloading of papers, or **Scopus**, which enables bulk exporting of titles and abstracts.

 2. **Paper Classification**
    Classify papers using ChatGPT API based on their title and abstract.
 This script tags papers for Neural Audio Synthesis (NAS), sound type, and AI architecture.
    **Important:** This part uses the ChatGPT API.
 Make sure to set your API key in the environment variable `OPENAI_API_KEY`.